Skip to main content

 Here’s what you’ll do in this guide

-- You will need to obtain a shared secret if you are going to be using SSO authentication.
+• You will need to obtain a shared secret if you are going to use SSO authentication.
 You should receive this as part of your credential set from the Integrations team.

-- Download the RDA Web Service WSDL file from the Downloads page
+• If you are using SOAP/XML, download the RDA Web Service WSDL file from the Downloads page.

-Authentication should be used sparingly and occur when a user first initiates deposit activities in the front end application, meaning either they intend to make a deposit or view their deposit history.
-Once authenticated, since a new security token is returned with each request/response thereafter, you should not authenticate the user again unless there has been 15 minutes of no activity.
-After 15 minutes the most recent security token will have expired and a new authenticate request will be needed.
+Authentication should be used sparingly and should occur when a user first initiates deposit activities in the front-end application, meaning they either intend to make a deposit or view their deposit history.
+Once authenticated, you can use the security token for 15 minutes.
+After 15 minutes, the security token will have expired and a new token request will be required.

 User Authentication Method